wilsonte-umich/mdi-suite-template/docs/pipelines/pipeline_files.md

 steps, e.g., if a server crashes during step 3, steps 1 and 2
 would not need to be repeated.

-### Conda environments

-All pipelines use conda to construct an appropriate execution environment with proper versions of all required program dependencies, for explicit version control, reproducibility and portability.
-These might include any program called from the command line or a shell script to do data analysis work.

 ## Pipeline construction

 Create one folder in '\<suite\>/pipelines' for each distinct data